 Looking for Will Carter?

-What accounts for Carter’s uncommon combination of radio friendliness and Lone Star soul?
-It shines bright through the irresistible groove and sing-along hook of “Fiesta, Siesta, Tequila, Repeat,” the sly, self-deprecating humor of “Wishful Drinkin’,” the prairie-wide reverence for a father long gone on “Red Sunrise,” the heartache of lost love on “House of Cards” and the gratitude for love won on “As Long As She’s Loving’ Me” … really, in every moment on this extraordinary collection.
+What accounts for Carter’s uncommon combination of accessibility and Lone Star soul?
+It shines bright through the irresistible groove and sing-along hook of “Fiesta, Siesta, Tequila, Repeat,” the sly, self-deprecating humor of “Wishful Drinkin’,” the prairie-wide reverence for a father long gone on “Red Sunrise,” the heartache of lost love on “House of Cards,” the gratitude for love won on his upcoming October single “As Long As She’s Loving’ Me” … really, in every moment on this extraordinary collection.

 Unlike so much else of what we hear today, Carter’s music rides on a silent but unmistakable undercurrent.
 It nourishes his songs with a sense that he writes from experience.
 It nurtures an impression that he was taught from Day One to work hard with the hand you’re dealt and pursue your passion only when you know you have the knowledge you need to succeed.